 Attorney fees: Some (but not all) states require that an attorney be at your closing.
 An attorney may also be paid for services such as a title search and preparing and examining documents.

 Discount points: Mortgage points or discount points allow you to pay some of the interest on your loan upfront in exchange for a lower interest rate over the life of your loan.
 One discount point costs 1% of your mortgage amount.
 For example, if you have a $100,000 loan, one point would equal $1,000.

 Escrow deposit: Your new loan might require an escrow deposit which will include a portion of your homeowners insurance premium plus property taxes.
 Your lender will hold them in an escrow account until you begin making mortgage payments.
 While you refinance, you may consider changing insurers to reduce costs, or double-check that your home isn’t underinsured.

-Escrow fees are paid to an escrow company that overlooks your transaction as a neutral third party.
-An escrow company would make sure that all parties are paid appropriately.
+Escrow fees: Escrow fees are paid to the escrow company, title company, or attorney that overlooks your transaction as a neutral third party.
+They ensure all parties associated with your mortgage are paid appropriately.
 This is not to be confused with the escrow deposit, which includes your property taxes and insurance.

-Since most loans come from a private bank or a mortgage company, there are overhead fees that cover work that is done on your loan.
-Lending fees are essentially the costs associated with all of the behind-the-scenes, administrative actions — application fees, underwriting fees, origination fees, etc.
+Lending fees: Since most loans come from a mortgage company or private bank, there are overhead fees that cover work done on your loan.
+Lending fees essentially cover the behind-the-scenes, administrative costs—application fees, underwriting fees, origination fees, etc.

-Even if you didn’t have private mortgage insurance (PMI) on your original mortgage, it might be a part of the cost to refinance.
-Lenders typically require PMI when a buyer pays less than 20% available equity in a home loan.
+Private mortgage insurance (PMI): Even if you didn’t have private mortgage insurance (PMI) on your original mortgage, it might be a part of the cost to refinance.
+Lenders typically require PMI when a buyer has less than 20% available equity in a home loan.
 The PMI protects the lender in case a borrower defaults on a loan.